emp3r0r7/shai/README.md

 The quality of the response depends on the AI model you're using, larger models are more precise and correct while smaller ones are faster but sometimes imprecise or incorrect.

-If you want to test other models make sure to change its name in the flaskserver_shai.py file here and restart the server :
+If you want to test other models make sure to change the model variable in the flaskserver_shai.py file here and restart the server :

     llama3_data = {
         "model": "gemma2:2b",